nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC03 - Delete all graduated students**

-**Precondition: There is at least one graduated student profile added into DorManagerPro**
+**Precondition: There is at least one graduated student profile added into DorManagerPro.**

 **MSS:**